 How will instructors structure the in-class processing of course content?

 Students will use in-class time to actively analyze, argue, or solve problems.
-The key to “flipping” the class is that students have to be held accountable for doing their outside class content study.
+The key to “flipping” the class is that students have to be held accountable for doing their outside class content preparation.
 Be sure to arrange ways students are required to show they learned the content by, for example, writing responses that they bring to class like a “ticket” to enter, taking quizzes either online or in class, or posting blog entries, to name just a few.
 Just as important is actively using that material to support the activities in class; students must apply that outside content in very concrete ways, practicing the intellectual skills that will help them process the information and integrate it into their growing understanding of class concepts.